 - have 6-8 wet nappies per day,

-- a minimum of 2 dirty nappies per day (3/4 or more is also normal),
+- a minimum of 2 dirty nappies per day (3/4 or more is also normal) of good consistency and colour,

 - show signs of relaxation (hands unclasped and floppy) towards the end of a feed,

-Feeding plans written by lactation consultants are sometimes put in place where babies have a tricky start because of adverse birth situations, delay in milk coming in or anatomical issues like tongue tie or cleft palate.
+Feeding plans written by Lactation Consultants are sometimes put in place where babies have a tricky start because of their birth situations, a delay in milk coming in or anatomical issues like tongue tie or cleft palate.
+Babies may be gaining too little or too much weight.
 Where a large weight loss in the early days occurs, those short term combination feeding plans are valuable in protecting milk supply and reduce the risk of deydration and the problems that could occur.
 Pumping and breastfeeding, an element of topping up with expressed breastmilk or artifical infant milk can support the dyad when early signs of problems haven’t been recognised

 In an ideal world that’s how it should work…..instead a quick peek is had and parents are often told “you’re baby’s latch is GREAT!” because the subtle differences between a baby hanging out at the breast receiving very little and a baby feeding effectively are missed by the untrained or inexperienced eye.
 Parents then believe they’re doing all they can and when things don’t go to plan they have no explanation because somebody told them things were perfect.